itsluisjim/odin-landing-page/README.md

 The theme of this webpage is star wars.

-It took me about a week to finish this, it was tough at times but definely getting better by the minute.
+It took me about a week to finish this, it was tough at times but definitely getting better by the minute.

 I hope you like it!